amantiwari2357/amantiwari2357/README.md

 Please read the [contribution guidelines](contributing.md) first.

 ## Special Thanks 🙇
-- [Zetao Zhuang](https://github.com/zzetao) for making the amazing site for this repo!
+- [Aman Tiwari](https://github.com/digiindia2025) for making the amazing site for this repo!

 ## License

 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Abhishek Naidu](https://abhisheknaidu.tech/) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Aman Tiwari](https://digiindia2025.tech/) has waived all copyright and related or neighboring rights to this work.

 ## 🌐 Online Presence